Robot formation control in nonlinear manifold using Koopman operator theory: Methodology

-where $\mathbf{z}_k$ is the sampling of the state of the system, that is the position of the robot, and $\mathbf{F}$ is a vector field depends on the system dynamics.
-Due to the curvature property of the external potential manifold, the trajectories of robots are essentially nonlinear.
-To analyze nonlinear dynamic with linear technique, we utilize Koopman operator theory and Dynamic Mode Decomposition.

-Koopman theory has demonstrated that a nonlinear dynamical system can be represented by an infinite-dimensional linear operator that operates on a Hilbert space of measurement functions of the system's state.
-The basic elements of Koopman spectral analysis is dicussed in \cite{Koopmanbook,Koopman,Yoshihiko}.
-For systems with unknown governing equation, such as in our situation, Dynamic Mode Decomposition (DMD) algorithm is adopted to approximates the Koopman operator \cite{OnlineDMD, Wang}.
+Bernard O. Koopman's work has established the potential for representing a nonlinear dynamical system using an infinite-dimensional linear operator that operates on a Hilbert space of measurement functions derived from the system's state.
+The fundamentals of Koopman spectral analysis will now be explored, as discussed in \cite{Koopmanbook, Yoshihiko, mezicpaper}.

+Let $g: \mathbf{M} \longrightarrow \mathbb{R}$ be a real-valued measurement function, commonly referred to as \textit{observables}, residing within the infinite-dimensional Hilbert space.
+The Koopman operator $\mathcal{K}_t$ acts on the observable $g$ as follows:

+where $\mathbf{F}_t$ is the system dynamic, and $\circ$ is the composition operator.
+For discrete-time system with timestep $\Delta t$, it becomes

+While the Koopman operator is linear, it is crucial to recognize that it operates in an infinite-dimensional space.
+Therefore, it becomes essential to identify significant measurement functions that exhibit linear evolution with the dynamic flow of the system.
+By performing an eigen-decomposition of the Koopman operator, we can extract a set of measurement functions that effectively capture the system's dynamics while displaying linear behavior over time.
+A discrete-time Koopman eigenfunction $\varphi(\mathbf{x})$ and its corresponding eigenvalue $\lambda$ satisfies